ricsix19/ricsix19/README.md

 - 🚀 Deepening my knowledge of Java with simple projects like my Task Manager application.
 - 🌱 I'm currently exploring JavaFX and other UI frameworks such as Tkinter.
-- Besides all of these I'm currently collaborating with my mates @MartinezHrcz and @mzsl03.
+- Besides all of these I'm currently collaborating with my mates MartinezHrcz and mzsl03.
 We are working on a Fitness Journey Application in C#

 Thanks for stopping by!
 <!--